0xArcturus/binarysearch/README.md

-This project proves that the ordering method IDs from more used to least used doesn't certify that the gas cost is going to be lower.
+This project proves that ordering functions by use and then setting their method ids in ascending order wont necessarily result in a gas optimization.

 In this [compiler code](https://github.com/ethereum/solidity/blob/0cb279494a9af0938dfbf2ca5d0b21115198e8bb/libsolidity/codegen/ContractCompiler.cpp#LL326C1-L388C2) we can see that in the function `appendInternalSelector()`the compiler checks if the number of methods is over 4.
 If there are more than 4 it selects the method id in the middle of the remaining methods as a pivot, sets a GT comparison with the pivot and calls itself recursively with the parameters for the new separated blocks of method ids, one block being higher method ids than the pivot and the other lower, therefore creating a binary search.